-We’re so excited to share this comprehensive guide to vegan children’s books.
-Whether you’re looking for books to read to your own little one(s), or you’re searching for compassionate books to gift to the young people in your life, we’ve got you covered!
+We’re so excited to share this comprehensive guide to compassionate, kind, animal-friendly, and vegan kids books.
+Whether you’re a conscious parent looking for children’s books to read to your own little one(s), or you’re searching for compassionate books to gift to the vegan kids or young people in your life, we’ve got you covered!

 These are exciting times we’re living in.
 Scroll back just a decade and there were virtually zero kids books written specifically for vegan kids.
 Parents were left to their own devices to try and navigate these topics with their kids.
 Today, there are new vegan children’s books published every year and there are more vegan children’s books than ever before.
 Which is a really good thing.

 Now more than ever we need to teach our little ones that compassion and kindness go a long way, and what better way to do this than through precious reading time.

 As you’ll see below, there is an ever-growing collection of vegan kids books coming to life.
 But as a team of moms and parents here at World of Vegan, we definitely have our favorites.
 Here are our top picks, chosen for the beautiful high-quality artwork, the friendly approachable message with concepts that don’t get too dark, and a positive ethical takeaway.

 Interestingly, a few of our top picks are not specifically vegan books and are not even written by vegan authors, but they’re loved in homes of all types of eaters, and carry special significance to vegan parents and children.

 This fantastic kids book is our top pick for kids bookshelves.
 It’s not a specifically vegan book, so it’s a great read whether you identify as a herbivore, omnivore, or anywhere in between.
 But the sweet story, which takes place in a Natural History Museum, stars a little girl who loves dinosaurs and a very big, very strong, very vegetarian T-Rex!

 By Nicole Daniels (Ages 1 – 6)